jravz/parallel_tasker/README.md

 # Parallel Task Crate
-A super fast data parallelism library using Atomics to share data across threads and uniquely pull values from Collections such as Vec or HashMap.
-It follows a 'pull' approach and tries to reduce the time required for the thread to pick the next value.
-The key question was can the time taken by thread to get the next job be kept minimal.
+A fast data parallelism library using Atomics to share data across threads and uniquely pull values from Collections such as Vec, HashMap, Range.
+It leverages a 'pull' approach and uses a concept of AtomicQueuedValues to reduce the time required for the thread to pick the next value.
-This is achieved by using an AtomicIterator that generates a mutually exclusive usize value for each thread that corresponds to a unique stored value in the Collection.
+This is achieved by queueing values in advance and allowing each thread to access a unique value within the queue based on an AtomicIsize value, that corresponds to a unique stored value in the Collection.
-Hence, all types that implement the Fetch Trait (Vec and HashMap) can be consumed or passed by reference to run Map or ForEach functions on the same.
+Hence, all types that implement the ParallelIter or IntoParallelIter Trait (Vec, HashMap and Range) can be consumed or passed by reference to run Map or ForEach functions on the same.

-The results show comparable performance to the popular Rayon library and in a number of cases improved performance as well.
-No study has been done to establish whether the results are significant.
+The results show good performance to the popular Rayon library.

 Please try at your end and share your feedback at jayanth.ravindran@gmail.com.